devcops-consulting/vagrant-kubernetes-argo-cd/README.md

 ### Kernel update

-If you execute `dnf update` it is a possibility that new kernel was available, which required a recompile of guest additions. as a side effect shared mounts, and possilby other features will be broke with this reason.
+If you execute `dnf update` it is a possibility that new kernel was available, which required a recompile of guest additions. as a side effect shared mounts, and other features will be broke with this reason.

 ### In-use port